Circuit de Barcelona-Catalunya: Layout

 The track is demanding of a car's aerodynamic qualities.
 The wind direction at the circuit can change drastically during the day, a significant factor given the importance of aerodynamics to modern Formula One cars.
 It is then difficult to find a good setup since cars can have massive aerodynamic drag and understeer on one part of the circuit in the morning, but suffer oversteer at the same part of the circuit in the afternoon.
 A given tyre compound can work well when tested, but not so well a couple of months later.
 These changeable conditions can make for unexpected performances from some teams during the race.
 The changeable wind conditions have also caused accidents at the circuit, with Fernando Alonso's testing accident in 2015 partly blamed on the severity of the wind.

 Through 2015, the MotoGP layout used the 1995–2003 version of the Grand Prix circuit.
 This was originally the same layout as Formula One, but in 2004 a new, slower La Caixa turn was built; the motorcycles continued to use the old version, and they also ignored the shorter Europcar turn and RACC chicane.
 The F1 layout was implemented for MotoGP originally in 2016 following the fatal accident of Luis Salom in Europcar corner on 3 June 2016.
 Race control switched to the F1 circuit for qualifying and the race on 5 June 2016.
 On 15 December 2016, the FIM announced the change was permanent by announcing plans for a chicane ahead of the current car chicane.
 However, during the 2017 race, the new chicane was deemed dangerous by riders because of a surface change, and the car chicane was used during that event.
 After changes to the track in the off-season including removing grandstands in Turn 12, creating additional runoff and a complete repaving of the circuit, the F1 layout from 2004 to 2006, including the new La Caixa hairpin instead of the long sweeper, was used, eliminating the chicane.

 For 2021, the La Caixa hairpin was remodelled again, slower than the original one but faster than the F1 one.
 The alterations were done to improve safety for the drivers.

-The World RX of Spain uses parts of the track near turns 11–15, with two additional gravel sections.
+The World RX of Catalunya used parts of the track near turns 11–15, with two additional gravel sections.

 From the 2023 Spanish Grand Prix, Formula One will use the layout used by MotoGP since 2021 removing the chicane in the last sector of the lap that Formula One had used every year since it was introduced in 2007 reverting the final corners for Formula One cars to a sweeping fast configuration that Formula One last used in 2006.